-- A system to generate leads, sales and commissions for the Internet Marketing niche
+- Yoonla is a platform to help you generate leads, sales and commissions for the Internet Marketing niche

-- An affiliate program that allows you to earn CPA / override commissions on those you recruit into your network
+- Yoonla is an affiliate program that allows you to earn CPA / override commissions on those you recruit into your network

 Yoonla was created by Reno Van Boven, a proven digital entrepreneur with over 10 years of experience in the online space.
 Reno’s passion is to motivate and teach others how to achieve online success.

-In this respect, Yoonla functions very similarly to other affiliate marketing systems / programs whereby an expert online entrepreneur teaches and mentors aspiring Internet marketers on how to create a digital lifestyle:
+In this respect, Yoonla functions very similarly to other affiliate marketing programs where an online entrepreneur teaches and mentors aspiring Internet marketers on how to create a digital lifestyle:

 - The Four Percent Group – Vick Streizheus